 If you have been travelling a lot, it may disturb the delicate 'hypothalamic-pituitary-ovarian' axis which controls menstruation.
-Long hours of travel confuse body clock, throwing menstruation and ovulation off balance.
+Long hours of travel confuses body clock, throwing menstruation and ovulation off balance.
 So, you may get periods late or may miss them altogether in a particular month.
 Similar changes will occur if you make extreme changes to your schedule like working late nights.
 Now you know what happens to periods during exams.

 Both physical and mental stress can delay periods.
 During such situations, the body is tricked that it is an emergency situation.
 Hypothalamus, the controlling centre of all hormone production, stops all non-essential functions (including reproduction) to prepare the body for vital functions.
 This can happen in athletes who consume enough calories but burn more through exercise.
 Illness, surgery, training for a marathon, can mimic stress and mess with the menstrual cycle.